-Regulation D includes SEC rules—Rules 504 and 506—often relied upon to sell securities in unregistered offerings.
+Regulation D includes SEC rules—Rules 504 and 506—two exemptions often relied upon to sell securities in unregistered offerings.
 The entity selling the securities is commonly referred to as the issuer.
-Each rule has specific requirements that the issues must meet.
-Rules 501-503 set forth definitions, terms, and conditions that generally apply throughout the Regulation.
-Specific exemptions are set out in Rules 504-506.
-Purchasers in a private placement offering receive “restricted securities.”
-Restricted securities are generally acquired in unregistered, private offerings.
-In a private placement offering, purchasers should not expect to easily and quickly resell their restricted securities.
+Each rule has specific requirements that the issuer must meet.

 Rule 506 (c)

-A Rule 506(c) offering permits issuers to generally solicit an unlimited amount of money from investors and publicly advertise more broadly.
-General advertising may involve advertising through the Internet, social media, print, radio, or television.
-However, only accredited investors are allowed to purchase in a Rule 506(c) offering that is widely advertised.
-Issuers must also take reasonable steps to verify purchaser’s accredited investor status.
-In order to verify a purchasers’ accredited investor status, an issuer must obtain financial information such as bank statements or a written verification from the investor’s attorney, accountant or financial advisor, or broker.
-A company is also required to file a notice with the SEC on Form D within 15 days after the first sale of securities in the offering.
-Although the Securities Act provides a federal preemption from state registration and qualification under Rule 506(c), states still have the authority to require notice filings and collect state fees.
+Rule 506(c) permits issuers to generally solicit and publicly advertise an unlimited amount of money from investors and publicly advertise more broadly.
+Under this rule, public advertising may include advertising through the Internet, social media, print, radio, or television.
+However, only accredited investors are allowed to purchase securities offered through a Rule 506(c) offering.
+Issuers of a Rule 506(c) offer must also take reasonable steps to verify that purchasers are accredited.
+This includes obtaining financial information such as bank statements or written verification from the investor’s attorney, accountant, financial advisor, or broker confirming such status.
+Like Rule 504, an issuer of Rule 506(c) is also required to file a notice with the SEC on Form D within 15 days after the first sale of securities.
+However, unlike Rule 504 offers, Rule 506(c) offers are not required to comply with State securities laws.
+Notwithstanding this preemption, issuers of Rule 506(c) offers will still have to comply with State antifraud laws.